NitroStar654/PyNetMessenger/README.md

 git clone https://github.com/NitroStar654/PyNetMessenger.git
 cd PyNetMessenger
 ```
-### Install Dependencies

-This project does not have any external dependencies besides Python.
-Ensure you are using Python 3.x.

 ## Usage

 ### Sender Usage

-The sender.py script allows you to send messages to the server.
+The `sender.py` script allows you to send messages to the receiver.

 #### Running sender.py

 ```
-python sender.py <server_ip> <port>
+python sender.py
 ```

 #### Example:

 ```
-python sender.py 192.168.1.10 5000
+python sender.py
+Destination IP: 192.168.0.25
+Destination Port (default 3000): 5215
+Message to send: Hello!
 ```

-You will then be able to type a message, which will be sent to the server at the specified IP and port.
+You will then be able to type a message, which will be sent to the receiver at the specified IP and port.

 ### Receiver Usage

-The receiver.py script sets up the server to listen for incoming messages.
+The `receiver.py` script sets up the receiver to listen for incoming messages.

 #### Running receiver.py

 ```
-python receiver.py <port>
+python receiver.py
 ```

 #### Example:

 ```
-python receiver.py 5000
+python receiver.py
+Listener Port (default 3000): 5215
+Listening on 0.0.0.0:5215...
+Press Ctrl+C to exit 20:49:23 GMT - Received message from 192.168.0.20: Hello!
 ```

 The server will then listen on the specified port, waiting for messages from the sender.
+The default 0.0.0.0 address is
+used
+to listen on all network interfaces.

 ## License